 Figure 3: Post and Beam Framing (Author)

-The easy construction of platform farming has helped the method to be used extensively in Canada and USA.
-It was early in the early 19th century when the construction method of platform frames was invented and gained popularity in Great Britain.
-The procedure of construction has given the name platform farming to the construction technique.
-As shown in figure the method is mostly used to construct houses and other small buildings.
-The system of building framing which follows the resting of floor joists from every storey on the top plates on the sill of the foundation for the first storey or on the lower storey.
-The sub floors of each storey bear the partition walls and walls.
+The widespread use of platform framing in Canada and the USA can be attributed to its straightforward construction process.
+In the early 19th century, platform framing gained popularity in Great Britain.
+This construction technique, illustrated in the figure, is primarily employed to construct houses and other small buildings.
+The framing system involves resting floor joists from each storey on the top plates of the sill of the foundation for the first storey or on the lower storey.
+The subfloors of each storey support partition walls and walls within the structure.

 Figure 4: Platform Framing (Author)